Q&A with Eli Zimmer, Partner at Daigle & Travers, on life insurance for parents.

 Daigle & Travers represents over 20 insurance carriers in more than 20 states, with the focus on insurance for both individuals and businesses.
 Due to our relationships with insurance carriers we, are able to provide our clients with the best coverage while remaining competitive in the market place.
 Learn more at daigletravers.com, or follow D&T on Facebook.

-Stay tuned for the second part of my insurance interview with Eli where we discuss property and casualty insurance coverage, or more commonly known to families as home and auto insurance.
+Stay tuned for the second part of my insurance interview with Eli where we discuss personal property insurance coverage, or more commonly known to families as home and auto insurance.
 You can find all of these posts and more on my Family Financial Savvy board on Pinterest.

 Save it to your Family Finances board – PIN THIS!